-The M.A. in Interfaith Action at Claremont Lincoln University offers an indispensable and interdisciplinary context for understanding critical issues in religion, cross-cultural relations, grassroots organizing, human rights, moral conflicts, international politics, and other related fields.
+The M.A. in Peace and Social Justice at Claremont Lincoln University offers an indispensable and interdisciplinary context for understanding critical issues in religion, cross-cultural relations, grassroots organizing, human rights, moral conflicts, international politics, and other related fields.
 The degree is designed for leaders working in faith-based organizations, religious communities, and other public arenas such as governmental agencies, NGOs, international organizations, and the civil service, in which religious multiplicity can simultaneously be a source of conflict and a rich resource for positive change.

-While the M.A. in Interfaith Action degree equips students with the requisite skills to identify social problems, develop relations with key organizations to explore problems at length, and craft an action plan and practices for change that can be implemented and measured, an independent research center dedicated to practicing such skills is essential to practitioner development.
+While the M.A. in Peace and Social Justice degree equips students with the requisite skills to identify social problems, develop relations with key organizations to explore problems at length, and craft an action plan and practices for change that can be implemented and measured, an independent research center dedicated to practicing such skills is essential to practitioner development.
 For this reason, the Center for the Study of Religion, Culture and Foreign Affairs was established to enrich faculty, student, and visiting fellow research, critical thinking, scholastic innovation, and skill-building.